rcmohanraj/Algorithms/README.md

 ### Jump Search
 Its an improved version of LinearSearch but not faster than BinarySearch.
 We can divide the array into blocks and then directly jump to the blocks to get the item.
 Checking the end of each blocks, if end value is less than target value, then we can jump to another block.
 If its greater than target value we can use that block and apply LinearSearch to find the target item.

 block size = &radic;n.
-For example if we have 9 elements, we block size will be 3.
+For example if array has 9 elements then block size will be 3.

 #### Run Time Complexity
 O(&radic;n) complexity => Maximum number of items we have to search is equal to the block size.